bradenhs/fnx/README.md

 There are a lot of libraries out there designed to make reactive programming easier.
 One such library is [RxJS](http://reactivex.io/rxjs).
 Libraries like RxJS, however, are not _transparent_.
-The transparent part means you can strip away all the fancy api calls typically needed to make reactive programming work.
+The transparent part means you can strip away all the fancy API calls typically needed to make reactive programming work.
 [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) enable
-FNX to apply all of those methods behind the scenes without you needing to grok an entirely new api just to perform simple mutations.
+FNX to apply all of those methods behind the scenes without you needing to grok an entirely new API just to perform simple mutations.
 Transparent reactive programming gives you the advantages of reactive programming without the obtuse APIs that often accompany it.
 Actually, you won't need to change hardly anything about how you program.
 Simply mutate data inside of FNX [actions](docs/api/action.md).
 Transparency means you can use a utility library like